This site is intended for healthcare professionals only

 Can delay motor skills

-Midface hypolasia, shortened Eustachian tubes, and a small pharynx may contribute to development.
-Can begin in infancy and lead to conductive hearing loss in the first year
+Midface hypoplasia, shortened Eustachian tubes, and a small pharynx can begin in infancy and lead to conductive hearing loss in the first year

-Diminished size of the cranial base can lead to sudden and fatal complications (cervicomedullary compression)
+Diminished size of the cranial base with resulting compression of the lower brain-stem/upper cervical spinal cord can lead to sudden and fatal complications (cervicomedullary compression)

 Exaggerated outward curve of the spine—requires special attention to posture while sitting